-- Download CleanTalk IP and Email BlackList Database.
+- Download CleanTalk IP and Email Blacklists Database.

 - Check spam IPs with CleanTalk DNSBL.

-When purchasing the BlackList API package, you can download the corresponding Offline BlackList Database file.
+When purchasing the Blacklists API package, you can download the corresponding Offline Blacklists Database file.

 Go to the price list page to find out the cost of the package.

 To get access for downloading, you need to register an account, select the required access level on the payment pages and pay for the package.
-On the BlackList API control panel page you will be given access to the SFTP server with your personal username and password.
+On the Blacklists API Dashboard page you will be given access to the SFTP server with your personal username and password.
 The data is updated once an hour.

 - You can download a database of blacklists of IP and Email addresses in two formats CSV and IPSet.

 - CSV format provides additional data on spam activity, update dates, spam network activity and AC.